Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 <sup>1</sup> *Details on operation state, KVO properties, and priority levels coming up later...*

 ### How do Operations work?

+#### Creating Operations
-Because the Operation class is an abstract class, you do not use it directly.
-Instead, you subclass it or use one of the system-defined subclasses (`NSInvocationOperation` or `BlockOperation`) to perform the actual task.
+Because the `Operation` class is an abstract class, you do not use it directly.
+Instead, you subclass `Operation` or use one of the system-defined subclasses (`NSInvocationOperation` or `BlockOperation`) to perform the actual task.

+- `NSBlockOperation` &mdash; Use this class to initiate operation with one or more blocks.
+The operation itself can contain more than one block and the operation will be considered *finished* when all blocks have completed execution.
+- `NSInvocationOperation` &mdash; Use this class to initiate an operation that consists of invoking a selector on a specified object.

+#### Executing Operations
 There are two ways to execute operations:

 1) **Operation Queues** &mdash; Typically, you execute operations by submitting them to an operation queue &mdash; an instance of the `OperationQueue` class &mdash; to be processed based on the priority of each operation submitted.